 We support fine-grained access control via the SparkSQL interface in Databricks.
 In this context, access can be restricted on any securable objects, e.g. tables, views, databases or functions.
 Fine-grained level access control (i.e. on rows or columns matching specific conditions) can be accomplished via access control on derived views that can contain arbitrary queries.
 These access control policies are enforced by the SQL query analyzer at runtime.
 Fine-grained access control can be enabled on a Databricks Spark 2.1+ cluster by setting a custom spark config on the cluster creation page:

-The privileges apply to CATALOG
+The privileges apply to CATALOG, DATABASE, TABLE, VIEW and FUNCTION.

 For certain actions, the ownership of the object (table/view/database) determines if you are authorized to perform the action.
 The user who creates the table, view or database becomes its owner.
 In the case of tables and views, the owner gets all the privileges with grant option.